WHAT IS HAPPENING IN SYRIA?

 More than 250,000 people have already received ShelterBox aid since we first responded to the crisis in December 2012.
 This makes it the largest, most sustained response in our history.

-EXPLORE OUR AID ITEMS
+A SELECTION OF OUR AID ITEMS IN SYRIA

 Join our mailing community